Blendify/blender-manual/blender_docs/manual/interface/grease_pencil/layers_and_animation.rst

 All the available Grease-Pencil blocks for the current screen layout will be shown.
-The Area/Grease-Pencil datablocks are drawn as green channels, and are named with relevant info from the views.
+The Area/Grease-Pencil data-blocks are drawn as green channels, and are named with relevant info from the views.
 They are also labeled with the area (i.e. window) index (which is currently not shown anywhere else though).